-Regent University offers the Associate of Arts degree (with selected Areas of Study) and two baccalaureate degrees, the Bachelor of Arts and the Bachelor of Science.
+Regent University offers the Associate of Arts degree and Associate of Science degree (with selected Areas of Study) and three baccalaureate degrees, the Bachelor of Arts, the Bachelor of Science, and the Bachelor of Applied Science.
 Each student selects a major or area of study and meets the requirements for the chosen course of study.
 In addition, each student meets general requirements (see "General Education") and selects from electives to complete his or her program.
 See "Academic Departments" and "Academic Programs" for details on degree requirements.